 Step 4 - Placing Your New Countertop

 Move your new countertop into place on top of your cabinet or base.
-Do not apply glue yet.
+Don't apply glue yet.
 Make sure that the new countertop is a good fit and that it sits tightly into place.
-If it doesn't, make needed adjustments to the cabinet or to the counter top.
+If it doesn't, make needed adjustments to the cabinet or to the countertop.
 Be sure all connecting edges are smooth and even.
 Otherwise, you may have a problem with the glue adhering properly.